Managing a self-employed IVA

 While your IVA is running, you’ll need to stick to the terms, which may affect:

 • Your spending – you’ll need to live within your budget.
-A portion of your extra income or windfalls should go towards your debts.
+A portion of your extra income should go towards your debts.

 • Your work – your job isn’t usually affected unless you’re in professions like financial services, law or accountancy.
-Check with your IP if you’re unsure.
+Check with your IP, HR department or employment contract if you’re unsure.

 Your IVA journey in brief

-• Following your application, you’ll communicate with a case officer from your IP, usually by phone or online.
-Your IVA proposal will then be sent to your creditors for approval.
+• Following your application, you’ll communicate with a Case Officer from your IP, usually by phone or online.
+Your IVA Proposal will be sent to your creditors for approval.
 It’ll be approved if at least 75% (by value) of voting creditors agree.

 • Within about two to three weeks, you’ll usually get confirmation of acceptance.
-Once accepted, you’re protected from creditor legal action.
+Once accepted, you’re protected from legal by creditors included in your IVA.

 • If your proposal is declined, or you change your mind, we’re here to help you explore other options.